Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict is in.

 Going for neutral tones and classic designs will ensure that you’ll love your couch for its entire lifetime.

 Go for a supreme strength material that will allow for strength in both a seating area and a sleeping surface.

 Linen Upholstery and cotton are great… But they’re not exactly stain resistant.
-Leather is good, but it requires quite a bit of maintenance.
+The leather is good, but it requires quite a bit of maintenance.
 Also, consider pets.
 If you have pets, do they lose a lot of hair?
 Do they tend to jump on your furniture and play?
 Do they have sharp nails?